The Black Vampire: Plot

-Dr. Bernard, the Prosecutor, is very solicitous of his wheelchair-bound wife, who exhibits the virtues of a saint.
+Dr. Bernard, the Prosecutor, is very solicitous of his wheelchair-using wife, who exhibits the virtues of a saint.
 He is sexually frustrated, and when he questions Amalia again because he is sure she lied to him, he cannot resist the opportunity to seize and kiss her, although Amalia rebuffs him.
 Amalia does, however, admit to Dr. Bernard that she saw the vampire through her window and explains to him why she did not want to become involved.
 The police suspect that the owner of the nightclub, Gastón, has returned to trafficking in narcotics, and they stage a raid of his club in which he is shot and killed and the club is closed.
 Out of a job, Amalia brings her daughter home from school and one afternoon leaves her with Cora while she departs on an errand.

 It is at this point that Professor Ulber, the vampire, comes to visit Cora, who, not realizing that Ulber is the vampire, gets rid of him by telling him to take Amalia’s daughter out for a walk, during which Ulber takes her on rides at an amusement park, creating suspense that he may kill her too.
 Ulber has a habit of whistling a tune that he was heard whistling by some homeless street beggars while escorting one of the little girls he is going to kill.
 The tune, not identified in the film, is one of the numbers from the Norwegian composer Edvard Grieg’s Peer Gynt Suite, “The Hall of the Mountain King.”
 One of the street beggars, a Norwegian, recognizes it, and when he hears it again while Ulber is walking by with Amalia’s daughter, he sounds the alarm and all the beggars as well as the police chase and catch Ulber, rescuing Amalia’s daughter in the process.
 Unlike the dénouement in the film “M” (which inspired this film), in which the outcome of the serial killer’s trial is left untold, Ulber is sentenced to death, by hanging.